SSO Options for Integrated Mobile Applications

 Not all mobile applications have a back-end enterprise system that controls user security.
 Several mobile applications will be responsible for implementing their own user security model.
 Consider, for example, a complaint reporting application of a services company that stores all complaints reported to an on-premise database without directly interfacing with an enterprise system.

 For standalone applications, there are a variety of SSO implementation options available.
 The following 3 are the most common options:

 Option 3: Custom Integration with an enterprise identity provider

 The following graphic illustrates this option.
-In this case, the OKTA identity provider is integrated with the mobile application via SAML protocol.
+In this case, Okta is integrated with the mobile application via SAML protocol.
 Once the user is successfully authenticated, the application would use an access token access the Web API on behalf of the user.
 In this scenario, user authorization & role permission logic must be implemented within the mobile application and/or custom Web API.

 Option 4: Leverage built-in integrations with Enterprise Identity Provider

-Some enterprise dentity providers such as OKTA provide a common mobile application that can be downloaded to mobile devices.
+Some enterprise identity providers, such as Okta, provide a common mobile application that can be downloaded to mobile devices.
 The user is authenticated once by the common mobile app and then will be allowed to launch other integrated applications without additional authentication.
 This works well for standard mobile applications such as Salesforce that are available on app stores because they have pre-established integrations with IDPs.

 Option 5: Leverage an EMM solution

 Enterprise mobility management (EMM) solutions such as MobileIron, IBM MaaS360, and AirWatch secure mobile devices in multiple ways.
 Each EMM provider has a unique way of implementing user authentication and SSO for mobile applications as long as the EMM software is installed on the device.